Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/03-Data-Types.md

 ```

 There are other conventions such as:
-* Pascal Case - capitalizes each word:
+* Pascal Case - capitalizes each word, removes the space:
 ```python
 FirstName = "Peter"
 ```

-* Camel Case - similiar to pascal case but the first word is not capitalized:
+* Camel Case - similiar to Pascal Case but the first word is not capitalized:
 ```python
 firstName = "Peter"
 ```